-The Law Offices of Todd D. Beauregard, P.C. handles all types of estate planning laws in Lowell Massachusetts and Nashua New Hampshire.
+Todd D. Beauregard, P.C. is a living trust lawyer and handles all types of estate planning in Lowell Massachusetts and Nashua New Hampshire.
 Attorney Beauregard can help you understand the differences related a living trust and trust laws in Massachusetts and NH and will guide through the process of forming a living trust, will or estate plan.
 There are many different types of trusts for you to consider (Revocable or Irrevocable ) for example as part of your estate plan.
 By applying your unique facts to your situation, we help you in evaluate your options and help you make informed decisions.
 This process requires trained professionals, skilled to work within the probate law so the client can decide how their desired result can best be achieved.
 Todd D. Beauregard works with clients in both Massachusetts and NH.

 What is a Trust Agreement?